About Parent Leadership Teams

 Parent Involvement in Safety at Mansueto

-Yadira leads efforts to improve traffic safety at Mansueto School.
+Yadira leads efforts to improve overall safety as well as traffic safety at Mansueto School.
 Yadira works on outreach to community leaders to raise awareness of the need to improve traffic safety in the community.

 Parent Voice/Involvement at Englewood STEM